Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 https://developer.whoop.com/api - Public API surface: OAuth2 + REST endpoints for recovery, cycles, sleep, workouts, profile, body measurements

-- Optional community wrappers exist, but the reproducible build should anchor to the official WHOOP developer API wherever possible.
+- Optional community wrappers exist, but an agent-built connector should anchor to the official WHOOP developer API wherever possible.

 Speediance